top of page

 Adapters are next.

 Sorted by feel, by sound, by the disagreement of weight and size.
 The first, an electrode, snapped into the cable’s port by an interface converter.
 Machined and achieved from a week of failed attempts.
-The second, a catheter needle she warms in her palm so it won’t announce itself.
-She keeps it in her palm.
+The second, a catheter needle she warms in her hand so it won’t announce itself.
+She keeps it there.
 For now.

-Carry on.
 His words float.
 She refuses to say it back.
 A vent exhales somewhere deep in the Bin.
-Snow scuffs somewhere on the roof.
+Snow scuffs somewhere outside on the roof.

-Halfway along the tube sits a motorized clamp.
+Not far along the intravenous tube sits the motorized clamp.
 To read an auxiliary pulse.
 Her blood.
 Maybe she’ll need it.
 She threads gauze through it anyway and lays it ready.

 She tests the brainwave lead against her temple, where the skin is thin.
 The pulse nearer to thought.
-The adhesive clings with a faint pressure like a finger insisting on presence.
-A bridge between this world and hers, with him.
+The adhesive clings with a faint pressure like a phantom finger.
+A bridge between this world and the one with him.

 Her shadow divides the workbench.
 Her on one side, his absence on the other.

 His lock of hair.
 Her thoughts.
-Is that enough?
+Is it enough?
 She feels the shape of the catheter needle firmly cradled in her hand.

-The DNAT hums, soft.
+The DNAT hums softly.
 Not activation.
 Recognition.
 She feels her pulse in her throat.
 Sounds from memory fill the cavernous gap the Bin offers.
 For a moment, it almost sounds like him, breathing with her.

 Click.
 Activation.